 Learning about farming, food preparation and preservation through hands-on activities in our fields, Discovery Garden, and kitchen classroom.
 Kids who love food or never let a leafy green cross their lips will both enjoy exploring the processes of creating healthy and tasty meals beginning with a seed.

 Wildcraft is an exciting new addition to our summer programs!
 Kiddos will develop and grow their relationship to nature and the region they are growing up in.
 Activities will include fire and shelter building, map reading and orienteering, knot tying, plant identification and foraging and natural history of the region, especially that of it’s first peoples.

-Farm Discovery is also looking for leaders-in-training 14 years+ to learn with the education team each of the six weeks.
-This is a great way to build job skills, experience with children, learn about life on a working farm, and fulfill community service requirements.
-See our blog post on the LIT Program Contact email@example.com to apply!
-For more info on the Junior Staff positions and how to apply give us a call or email using the contact above.
+Leaders-in-Training 14 years+ learn with the education team each of the two sessions of camp/care.
+This is a great way to build job skills, experience with children and learn about life on a working farm.
+See our blog post on the LIT Program Contact firstname.lastname@example.org to apply!

 In response to the continuation of ‘Shelter in Place’ guidelines from Santa Cruz County and the State of California, we are adapting our summer program.
 The state and county mandates, we will adhere to are as follows:

 - Summer camp may be offered to children of essential workers or volunteers working in essential services.